Harvey Kushner: Early life and education

-Harvey Kushner was born in 1941 in New York City, NY; son of Albert and Iryne (Fieman) Kushner.
+Kushner was born in 1941 in New York City, NY; son of Albert and Iryne (Fieman) Kushner.
 He graduated from Queens College of the City University of New York in 1969 with a B.A. in political science.
 He received his M.S. degree in 1970 and his Ph.D with distinction in political science in 1974 from New York University.

 Career

 Long Island University

 In 1974, he joined Long Island University, where he held various administrative positions ranging from the Coordinator of Graduate Studies for the College of Liberal Arts and Sciences to the Director of the Homeland Security and Terrorism Institute.

 As professor and chair of the Department of Criminal Justice and longtime director of the Homeland Security and Terrorism Institute, Kushner has always been an innovator in curricula development for his students.
 Decades ago, before other institutions of higher learning thought it important, he brought in two agents of what may be the most hated form of law enforcement, the Internal Revenue Service, to teach a course on financial investigations.
-As the New York Times wrote, “It’s a course designed to teach snoops-in-training to shine the cold light of the law on the murkiest corners of Form 1040 or the most subtly laundered ill-gotten gains.”
+As the New York Times wrote, "It's a course designed to teach snoops-in-training to shine the cold light of the law on the murkiest corners of Form 1040 or the most subtly laundered ill-gotten gains."